 Weʼve raised £3,890 to improve support for people with Charles Bonnet Syndrome(CBS) & show the world we can still do the things that bring us joy after sight loss.

 - Funded on Tuesday, 31st August 2021

 Don't have time to donate right now?

 Esme’s Umbrella is the pioneering organisation for support, awareness and research.
-They helped me with no end and continue top support me.
+They helped me with no end and continue to support me today.

-I am determined to create more awareness of CBS and raise the much-needed funds to support those who are dealing with the condition, on top of their sight loss journey, especially in the times we find ourselves.
-Esme’s Umbrella have recorded that the anxiety and isolation of lock-downs have exacerbated episodes of CBS and peoples’ hallucinations have become much more frightening.
+I am determined to create more awareness of CBS and raise the much-needed funds to support those who are dealing with the condition, on top of their sight loss journey, especially in the times we find ourselves in.
+Esme’s Umbrella have recorded that the anxiety and isolation of lock-downs have exacerbated episodes of CBS and people's hallucinations have become much more frightening.

 In the two years of my blindness, I have started on a wellness and self-care journey.
 One of the things I find helps the severity and longevity of the hallucinations is exercise – regular yoga practice and walking.

 With all of this in mind, I have decided to do a fundraising event to raise money for Esme’s Umbrella (www.charlesbonnetsyndrome.uk), I intend to walk in and around Manchester over 10 days walking 10 miles a day - 100miles in total!
 Why you ask!
 I want to show the world that sight loss is not the end and we can still do the things that bring us joy.
 It is also a chance to create the awareness of CBS that is needed, i hope.